-The nation that gave the world Mø, Lukas Graham and Agnes Obel will be the Groningen mainstay's focus country next January
+The nation that gave the world Mø, Lukas Graham and Agnes Obel follows will be the Groningen mainstay's focus country next January

 Sign up for IQ Index